linrongc/facebook_check_in_prediction/README.md

 KNN + KDE solution for facebook check in prediction challenge in kaggle

-Single model which ranked 17/1212
+single model which ranked 17/1212 (0.604) at Facebook V Checkin Prediction Challenge.